IONI0/SubsPlus-Scripts/README.md

   --search-name SEARCH_NAME, -s SEARCH_NAME
                         Search to pass to animethemes.moe Example: Spy Classroom Season 2.
 To only use themes that are already downloaded, don't add this argument.
+  --year YEAR           Release year to help filter the search.
+Put the negative number to allow that year or later.
+  --snap SNAP           Milisecond window to snap to nearest keyframe for frame-perfect chapters.
+Efficiently
+                        generates necessary keyframes from video.
   --work-path WORK_PATH, -w WORK_PATH
                         Place to create a .themes folder for storing persistant information per series.
 Defaults to where the episode is.